Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

-The distribution of the Lorentz factors for protons trapped around neutron stars is shown in figure~\ref{fig:trap_spectres}.
-It always produces a mode ending at $\gamma=10^5$, but for $\rchi=120^{\circ}$ a few protons reach $\gamma=10^8$ and for $\rchi=150^{\circ}$ more particles are distributed between $\gamma=10^5$ and $\gamma=10^8$.
+The distribution of the Lorentz factors of protons trapped around neutron stars is shown in Figure~\ref{fig:trap_spectres}.
+It always produces a mode ending at $\gamma=10^5$, but for $\rchi=120^{\circ},$ a few protons reached $\gamma=10^8$, and for $\rchi=150^{\circ}$, more particles were distributed between $\gamma=10^5$ and $\gamma=10^8$.
 For $\rchi=60^{\circ}$, the total number of particles is quite low and analysing the distribution function becomes problematic.
-With $\rchi=90^{\circ}$, the maximum of the distribution is a plateau between $\gamma=10^{3.5}$ and $\gamma=10^{4.5}$ with $N=300$ particles/bin.
-The distribution begins with a power law of slope $\sim 1$ between $\gamma=10$ and $\gamma=10^{3.5}$.
-With $\rchi=120^{\circ}$, the distribution also starts at $\gamma=10$ but the maximum is located at $\gamma=10^{3.9}$ with $N \sim 300$ and a local maximum is reached at $\gamma=10^{4.7}$ with $N=10$ particles/bin.
+With $\rchi=90^{\circ}$, the maximum of the distribution is a plateau between $\gamma=10^{3.5}$ and $\gamma=10^{4.5}$, with $N=300$ particles per bin.
+The distribution begins with a power law with a slope of approximately one between $\gamma=10$ and $\gamma=10^{3.5}$.
+With $\rchi=120^{\circ}$, the distribution also starts at $\gamma=10$, but the maximum is located at $\gamma=10^{3.9}$, with $N \sim 300$, and a local maximum is reached at $\gamma=10^{4.7}$, with $N=10$ particles per bin.
 Finally, with $\rchi=150^{\circ}$, most bins contain between $N=1$ and $N=20$ particles, meaning that the distribution is highly sensitive to noise.
 The number of trapped particles becomes very low in this configuration.
-However protons of energy about $\gamma=10^8$ reach up to $N=10$ particles/bin, meaning that this part of the distribution is not simply a random event but may become significant with a higher number of simulated particles.
+However, protons with an energy of about $\gamma=10^8$ reach up to $N=10$ particles per bin, meaning that this part of the distribution is not simply a random event and that it may become significant with a higher number of simulated particles.